 How to sell a domain name?

-In this post, I will guide you through all the necessary steps in the process of successfully selling a domain name.
+In this post, I will guide you through all the different steps in the process of successfully selling a domain name.
 From valuation to pricing, marketing, listing, negotiating and closing a sale with a safe and secure way to transfer the domain name to its new owner and the seller (that will be you) receiving payment.
+Before we begin, you could also look into the mass-selling sector, like eBay or Shopify, if you’re ever confused on what can you sell on shopify then you are going to want to find out some more information as it’s a great tool!
+You can use the links below to jump to a specific section.

 Determine the value of the domain name.